weis611/ConCert/README.md

-# ConCert
+# Dexter 2 formalisation in ConCert

-A framework for smart contract verification in Coq.
+The development is also available in an anonymised git repository: https://anonymous.4open.science/r/CCS-Dexter2/

 ## How to build